America's Cup 2017: Teams for the

 Key design personnel signed include Andy Claughton as Technical Director, Dirk Kramers (Oracle 2013, Alinghi 2010), Clay Oliver, Jason Ker, Rodrigo Azcueta, Benjamin Muyl (ETNZ 2013, Oracle 2010).
 Sailing talent includes Nick Hutton (Luna Rossa 2013), David Carr (Luna Rossa 2013), and Andy McLean (Artemis 2013, ETNZ 2007).
 Sailing Team Manager will be Jono Macbeth (Oracle 2010, ETNZ 2007/2003/2000).

 In the 2012-13 America's Cup World Series, BAR represented the Royal Cornwall YC, which Ainslie has been associated with since he was a junior sailor.
-For the 2017 America's Cup, BAR will represent the Royal Yacht Squadron, under the auspices of Yacht Squadron Racing.
+For the 2017 America's Cup, BAR will represent the Royal Yacht Squadron, under the auspices of an affiliate club Royal Yacht Squadron Racing.

 BAR is establishing a UK training base in Portsmouth, which will receive

 promoting local development and job growth in the maritime industry.

 BAR representatives attended the July challenger

 meeting in Los Angeles.
 ACEA confirmed BAR's official acceptance in an

 Following the Protocol for the 2017 America's Cup being published, the team added encouraging comments from principals on their website as they consider their chances, though Team France has yet to confirm that funding for a full challenge will be in place.
 A report in late July suggest that TF may be near to sponsorship deals with Accor Hotels and Airbus.

 Representatives of a French team, believed to be Team Fance, attended the July challenger meeting in Los Angeles.
 ACEA confirmed Team France's official acceptance in an August 21 announcement.

 | Royal Vancouver YC